ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 https://example.com/software/my-app/
 ```

-Note: This instructes devices to get the current version of `my-app`, and use it to construct the final URL.
+This instructes devices to get the current version of `my-app`, and use it to construct the final URL.
 As an
 example if the current version is `1.0.0` then the final delta URL will be
 `https://example.com/software/my-app/1.0.0/app.xdelta`, this allows to automatically to update `my-app` from `1.0.0` to
 any version that was used to generate the `app.xdelta` diff file.